Customer stories: Skellefteå first with smart home

 The aim is to offer residents increased security, greater functionality and sustainable energy use while also providing property owners with the flexibility of inviting third parties to offer their services.

-The open platform has been developed in a collaboration between Skebo, Skellefteå Kraft, There Corporation, Interactive Institute Swedish ICT and Alleato under the direction of Acreo Swedish ICT.
+The open platform has been developed in a collaboration between Skebo, Skellefteå Kraft, There Corporation, Interactive Institute Swedish ICT and Alleato under the direction of RISE Acreo.

 The UDI project “Sustainable Open Solutions for the Smart Home” gathers 24 partners that include municipalities, housing companies, broadband providers and small and large technology companies.
 The project, which is funded in part by the Swedish innovation agency Vinnova, aims to create an open universal technical platform for services, as well as common business models.